 Heating controls - five money-saving tips

-- Advice on whether you need new heating controls
+- Advice on whether installing new heating controls can cut your bills

-Using your heating controls efficiently is a simple way to cut your energy use - follow these top tips to get the best from your heating system without overheating your energy bills.
+Using your boiler, thermostat, timer, programmer and radiators efficiently is a simple way to cut your energy use and achieve cheaper energy bills.
+Follow our five top tips to get the best from your heating system.

 1. Update your boiler and heating controls

-Out-of-date central heating and controls could mean you're wasting energy and money.
-But as the cost of a new boiler and its installation can typically cost up to around £5000, replacing your boiler is not always cost effective.
-Visit our page on boiler FAQs and boiler energy efficiency to work out if you should update yours.
+Old boilers can cost more to run than new ones – but given that buying a new boiler can cost up to £5,000, replacing it is not always cost effective.
+Visit our to guide to boiler energy efficiency to work out whether you should update yours.

 Types of heating controls

-The type of heating controls you need depends on the type of heating system you have - take a look at our guide to boiler and heating controls for more guidance - but these are the four general types:
+The type of heating control you need depends on the type of heating system you have.
+Take a look at our guide to boiler and heating controls for more information – but these are the five general types:

-- thermostatic radiator valves (TVRs) – allow you to adjust the temperature of individual radiators and turn them off completely.
+- Thermostatic radiator valves (TRVs) – allow you to adjust the temperature of individual radiators and turn them off completely

 2. Get the best from your room thermostat

-It may seem obvious, but turning down the heating in rooms, even by just 1°C, can reduce save you around £55 a year, according to the Energy Saving Trust.
+It may seem obvious, but turning down the heating in rooms, even by just 1°C, can save a typical home around £85 to £90 a year, according to the Energy Saving Trust.

 Thermostat temperature tips

-Set the room thermostat to a low temperature, say 18°C, and then turn it up by one degree each day, if necessary, until you find a temperature you're comfortable with.
-You won’t have to adjust if further - you can then leave it alone to do its job.
-Note that it is advisable for babies to sleep in a room of 18°C, and that the temperature shouldn't drop bellow 16°C for elderly people and those with impaired mobility.
+Set the room thermostat to 18°C and then turn it up by one degree each day until you find a temperature you're comfortable with.
+Note that the temperature shouldn't drop below 16°C for elderly people and those with impaired mobility.

 Room thermostats need a free flow of air to sense the temperature accurately – they must not be covered by curtains or blocked by furniture.
 Nearby electric fires, televisions or lamps could also stop them from working properly.